adaptlearning/adapt-contrib-assessmentResultsTotal/README.md

 #adapt-contrib-asessmentResultsTotal

-An Adapt core component used to display the total assessment results.
+An Adapt component used to display the total assessment results.

 ##Installation